VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/LightScattering.en.md

     Unity: 2019.4.31.f1<br>
     Browser: Google Chrome<br>

-!!! info The location of settings has changed in VketCloudSDK version 12 and later
+!!! info The location of settings has changed in Vket Cloud SDK version 12 and later
     HEOWorldSetting →  It is located in RenderingSettings in VketCloudSettings<br>
     ![LightScattering00](img/LightScattering00.jpg)<br>
     Also, in order to display RenderingSettings, you need to set the setting mode to Advanced in VketCloudSettings.<br>